guppratik-dc/api-intermediate-di-ps-demo/README.md

-# api-intermediate-di-ps-demo
+# advanced-api-advanced-di-ps-demo

-Added Burger API For Demo
+1. Fix Broken API Spec - Refunds_v1.yaml as per defined Standards in your org
+2. Use Insomnia Cli for OAS Spec Linting Rules in Github Actions
+3. Use Spectral Cli for Custom Linting Rules in Github Actions
+4. Deploy/Run Java Service
+5. Use Contract Testing With Prism Cli in Github Actions
-Added Newman collection json file to run in Jenkins Pipeline Added burger_v1.yaml file
+6. USe Newman collection.json file for Functional Testingto run in CI Pipeline

-Added Test CI/CD Pipeline - Test Suite using newman - In Jenkins
+  TBD by Participants

+1. Promote Code to upper env using CI/CD Pipeline